dartmouth-cs98/17f-plan-it/planit_server/README.md

 # Endpoints V1

+General information:

-All information should be sent in JSON.
-Set header to application/json
+* All information should be sent in JSON.
+Set header to application/json.
+* For updates, only include the fields that should be updated.

 ## Users
-#### Get a user by user id(GET)
+#### Get a user by user id (GET)
 ```
 /api/v1/users/:id
 ```

+Returns a user object if get is successful.
+Returns null if no users with the provided user id exist in the database.

 #### Create a user (POST)
 ```